Prince of Persia: The Forgotten Sands (Wii): Development

 According to lead designer Yanick Piche, the game was designed "from the ground up" for the platform, optimising the technical elements to push the Wii hardware as much as they could.
 Scaleform GFx was licensed for the game's UI and animated textures, explained as allowing more complex-looking graphics without impacting the game's performance.
 To promote a smooth game experience, the Wii version was designed to run at 60 frames per second, and included small aesthetic elements that helped players find their way through the level.
 The control design, which made heavy use of the Wii Remote pointer, was chosen based on feedback from testers finding the flow of gameplay broken by needing to use the Wii Remote's D-pad.
 Co-op was included because of the Wii's reputation as a "social platform", compared by Piche to the style of co-op used in Super Mario Galaxy.
-Alongside recreating the established gameplay of the series, the team crating multiple options for traversing environments using the design mantra "create your own path".
+Alongside recreating the established gameplay of the series, the team also added multiple options for traversing environments using the design mantra "create your own path".
 An optional fixed overhead camera was included as a homage to The Sands of Time.
 While motion controls were implemented, platforming made use of standard buttons as the team did not want to make the game exhausting for players.

 The script and story were written by Ben McCaw and Marianne Krawczyk.
 McCaw worked with Lord and other members of the team when creating the story so it would fit the gameplay and setting.
 The goal was to show the Prince in pursuit of his own power, developing his relationship with Zahra along the way.
-One of McCaw's favorite element was the mechanism for Zahra to grant the Prince powers by kissing statues possessed by her, and now it was referenced during the ending.
+One of McCaw's favorite elements was the mechanism for Zahra to grant the Prince powers by kissing statues possessed by her, and was referenced during the ending.
 The choice was made early in development to set all versions of The Forgotten Sands within the Sands of Time continuity, with its version of the lead character.
 It was designed that the Wii version should take place anywhere within the time gap, compared by McCaw to the story structure of the Arabian Nights.
 Yuri Lowenthal returned as the voice of the Prince.

 The Forgotten Sands was announced by Ubisoft in November 2009.
 Versions for Nintendo consoles were announced the following month for a May 2010 release window, alongside confirmation of their differing content.
-The Wii version of The Forgotten Sands released on May 18 in North America, May 20 in Australia and mainland Europe, and May 21 in the United Kingdom; it released in parallel with its console and portable counterparts.
+The Wii version of The Forgotten Sands was released on May 18 in North America, May 20 in Australia and mainland Europe, and May 21 in the United Kingdom; it was released in parallel with its console and portable counterparts.
 The UK release coincided with the theatrical release of the movie adaptation of The Sands of Time.
 The Wii version also included a port of the original Prince of Persia as an unlockable.
+The port itself was made available for individual purchase on the Wii's Virtual Console service two years later.